GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Introduction

-We organize the paper as follows.
-In Sec~\ref{sec:search_design}, we describe our search design, including the choice of population model and parameter space.
-In Sec~\ref{sec:result}, we present the most significant candidate in our analysis and its source properties.
-In Sec~\ref{sec:discussion}, we examine this candidate in more detail and explore its physical implications.
-The \ac{DNS} catalog is provided in the Appendix.
+This paper is organized as follows.
+In Sec.~\ref{sec:search_design}, we describe the search design, including the population model, parameter space, and sensitivity.
+In Sec.~\ref{sec:result}, we present the results of our search, including the inferred source properties of a significant candidate identified in our analysis and the estimated \ac{BNS} merger rates.
+In Sec.~\ref{sec:discussion}, we summarize our findings, discuss a potential review of multi-messenger counterparts to this candidate, and outline improvements for future \ac{GW} searches motivated by our results.